posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 > Do not store Contexts inside a struct type; instead, pass a Context explicitly
 > to each function that needs it.

-This line instruct us to choose the first solution over the second solution.
+In this line we are instructed to choose the first solution over the second solution.
-It made me wander, why should there be rules about how to use the context object?
+It made me wonder, why should there be rules about how to use the context object?

 > The Context should be the first parameter, typically named ctx:
 >